bvaughn/extensions-api-proposal-custom-performance-pane/README.md

 ## The proposal

-Follow the precedent set by other native panels (e.g. [`ElementsPanel`](https://developer.chrome.com/extensions/devtools_panels#type-ElementsPanel), [`SourcesPanel`](https://developer.chrome.com/extensions/devtools_panels#type-SourcesPanel)) and allowed an extension to create its own “pane” (canvas) within the Performance tab.
+Follow the precedent set by other native panels (e.g. [`ElementsPanel`](https://developer.chrome.com/extensions/devtools_panels#type-ElementsPanel), [`SourcesPanel`](https://developer.chrome.com/extensions/devtools_panels#type-SourcesPanel)) and allow an extension to create its own “pane” (canvas) within the Performance tab.
 This would enable frameworks like React to display important context inline- in much the same way as the browser current does for things like screenshots and network requests.

 This API would probably need to provide the following: